Photo of Sonika Aggarwal, Center of Excellence Coordinator, by Jeff Fusco/The Conversation US, CC BY-ND.

 - Medication for opioid use disorder (MOUD) and case management

-- HIV and HCV testing and prevention
+- HIV and HCV testing, treatment, and prevention

-- Drop-In Center
+- Drop-In Center and case management

 - Overdose prevention and reversal training